outdreamer/build-a-cure/docs/tasks/implementation_examples/useful_graph_algorithm_structures.md

         - as another example, I didnt 'scream and yell' when short guys touched me before (but that doesnt mean I like short guys, youll notice if you spied on my messages that I trick myself into thinking Ill be treated well in future so I was shocked that they were touching me even though Im very smart, that doesnt mean Im stupid or want to be touched, it means Im determined to save the world so I need to give myself false hope or Ill never succeed at saving the world)

     - graphs of 'predator/criminal minds' (like how they always switch between easy alternatives) so people see how boring they are and understand them and are better prepared for them
-        - graphs to 'explain how predators work' and what 'queries they will try to run on you' (picturing graphs may help victims navigate problems better), like explain that "pedophiles will try to turn you into them to 'switch places' on the happiness scale but dont let them tempt you to do the same evil thing as always, youve had enough of evil bc you watch real housewives and other andy cohen torture porn of women, break the cycle and avoid their problems by focusing on ganging up on the worst predators, make shows about torturing real predators rather than happy women, focus on potential and the future (which is geniuses/inventors) and other distractions like important games/graphs"

     - graphs of 'reasons for desires' as in why people want some things (like how poor people like fat people) and how those things are illusions/false and alternative ways to handle desires like substitution and explanations of what is better than the evil "easy cruelty" thing they wanted, like being a genius or a hero or another magical creature like fairies)